John Mersch, MD, FAAP

 What is roseola?

-Roseola is a mild illness caused by a virus infection.
-Roseola has a sudden onset and short duration, and it most commonly affects young children.
-Roseola is most common in children 6 to 24 months of age.
-The average age at onset is around 9 months.
+Roseola is a temporary illness caused by one of two viruses.
+Characteristically, roseola has a sudden onset and relatively short duration.
+Roseola is most common in children 6 to 24 months of age, with the average age around 9 months.
 Less frequently, older children, teens, and (rarely) adults may be infected.

 What virus causes roseola?